tanersener/ffmpeg-video-slideshow-scripts/advanced_scripts/README.md

 ## Photo Collection

-This script is enhanced version of **Rotate** transition.
+This script is enhanced version of 'Rotate' transition.
 Each photo stops rotating on a specific angle; where some parts of old photos are still visible

 ![Photo Collection](../docs/advanced_photo_collection.gif)

 ## Push Horizontal Film

-This script is enhanced version of **Push Horizontal** transition.
+This script is enhanced version of 'Push Horizontal' transition.
 A film frame is overlaid to images and static frames are removed to create movie film looking

 ![Push Horizontal Film](../docs/advanced_push_horizontal_film.gif)

 ## Push Vertical Film

-This script is enhanced version of **Push Vertical** transition.
+This script is enhanced version of 'Push Vertical' transition.
 A film frame is overlaid to images and static frames are removed to create movie film looking

 ![Push Vertical Film](../docs/advanced_push_vertical_film.gif)